An agent of HOPE in Rwanda

 – Drew Van der Werff, Class of 2013

 Undergraduate students in George Fox's College of Business routinely gain practical business acumen prior to graduation through the school's internship program.

 Emphasis on Business Experience

 Students who enroll in one of George Fox's seven undergraduate business majors won't be relagated to learning out of a textbook.
 They can learn firsthand from business professionals in real-world work environments.

-Internship opportunities are planned in the Newberg and Portland, Ore., areas, as well as in China – a country George Fox has aggressively partnered with, both in terms of student recruitment and business engagement.
+Internship opportunities are planned in the Newberg and Portland, Oregon, areas, as well as in China – a country George Fox has aggressively partnered with, both in terms of student recruitment and business engagement.

 Participants will include businesses in the nonprofit sector, small businesses, entrepreneurial ventures and multi-million-dollar corporations.
 Interns will work in finance, accounting, sales, management, marketing and in environments that offer the chance to learn all facets of business practice.